openpgp-pqc/draft-ietf-openpgp-nist-bp-comp/draft-ietf-openpgp-nist-bp-comp.md

 ## Conventions used in this Document

+{::boilerplate bcp14-tagged}

+In wire format descriptions, the operator "`||`" is used to indicate concatenation of groups of octets.

 ### Terminology for Multi-Algorithm Schemes

 The terminology in this document is oriented towards the definitions in {{?RFC9794}}.